rerun-io/ros_tf_example/README.md

 #### 3. Convert to RRD

-Altough, you can directly load the MCAP file into the Rerun viewer, we will convert it one step further into a native Rerun file (RRD).
-This is because during this conversion, it will take known ROS message types and turn them into Rerun archetypes.
-To do the MCAP to RRD conversion, run:
+Altough you can directly load the MCAP file into the Rerun viewer (with supported ROS message types turned into Rerun archetypes), we will convert it first into a Rerun file (RRD).
+This will allow us to manipulate the recording more easily in this tutorial.

 ```sh
 pixi run rerun mcap convert leaf-2022-03-18-gyor/leaf-2022-03-18-gyor.mcap -o leaf-2022-03-18-gyor.rrd